justinnhli/website/src/pages/about.md

 Specifically, I am interested in:

 * human information seeking behavior
-* memory mechanisms in cognitive architectures
+* memory mechanisms in agent architectures
 * inference in semantic networks
 * reinforcement learning of memory use